Pulmonary Hypertension

 https://www.mdcalc.com/reveal-registry-risk-score-pulmonary-arterial-hypertension-pah#use-cases

 Once the diagnosis of PH and its cause is confirmed; it is extremely essential for the patient to follow up regularly, the treatment plan needs to be charted out and followed.
 Since PH is a very complex disease with various etiologies, the treatment may vary from patient to patient.
 It is very important to understand that there is a lot of difference between pulmonary hypertension (PH) and pulmonary arterial hypertension (PAH).
 All the current available medications are useful in patients with PAH and might not be beneficial or even harm patients of other forms of PH.
-Hence it is extremely important for a PH specialist to determine if the patient had PH or PAH.
-Although an experienced PH specialist may be able to determine what type of PH the patient has, the only definitive way to differentiate between PAH and other forms of PH is by doing a right heart catheterization.

 Here we will discuss treatment options for Group 1 pulmonary hypertension (pulmonary arterial hypertension).
 Although there is no cure for PAH a tailor made management plan makes it easier to control and ensures better quality of life.
 Treatment includes conventional medical therapies, pulmonary vasodilators and finally surgical and cardiac cath procedures.